theappbusiness/accessibility-guidelines/README.md

 #### Provide text alternatives for images

-* [Text alternative for images](guidelines/1.1.1.md): Provide an alternative text description for images.
-Make sure the description conveys the same message or functionality.

-* [Decorative images](guidelines/1.1.1.md): If an image doesn't convey any information, make sure that this is indicated in code.
+* [Text alternative for images](guidelines/1.1.1.md): Provide an alternative text description for images, that conveys the same message as the image.
+If an image is purely decorative, make sure that this is indicated in code so that screen readers can ignore it.

 #### Provide alternatives for audio content, videos and presentations